KDAB/kuesa/README.md

 Kuesa is composed of:
 * A Qt module with core classes
 * A QML plugin
-* The assetpipelineeditor tool to preview and process glTF 2.0 files
+* The gltfEditor tool to preview and process glTF 2.0 files
 * The assetprocessor, a command line tool to compress meshes, embed or extract binary assets, etc
 * A simple glTFViewer application to view files, including selecting cameras and animations
 * The cubemaptooctahedralmap tool to convert cube maps to octahedral maps to enable PBR rendering on ES 2 platforms

-### Asset Pipeline Editor
+### glTF Editor

 ![alt text](https://github.com/KDAB/kuesa/blob/dev/examples/kuesa/assets/misc/kuesa_ape.png)

-The Asset Pipeline Editor can be used both by the designer and in order to preview and pre-process the content of glTF files.
+The glTF Editor can be used both by the designer and developer in order to preview and pre-process the content of glTF files.

 The designers will use the editor to check the rendering of the scene,